Interpreting Group-Level Data for Individual-Level Application

 In a few words, because lots of data improves group-level confidence intervals, but does not improve individual-level prediction intervals.

 Let’s simulate some data and I’ll try to explain what those words mean.
-Then we can look at real-world lactate data and consider what interpretations we can draw from it.
+Then we can look at real-world lactate threshold data and consider what interpretations we can draw from it.

 This is a quick re-write of a twitter thread I posted in September, 2023.
 Since X née Twitter is more difficult to read these days without an account, and even less worth it than ever to create an account.. it might be worth transferring over some of my threads back here to the old blog.
 We’ll see!